Chasing Waterfalls in the beautiful Aberdare National Park

 Magura Waterfalls and Queens Cave

 We parked the car and trekked for about ten minutes to Magura Waterfalls and Queens Cave.
 On the way to the falls, our knowledgeable Ranger Joseph gave us a quick history lesson about the place.
-Before she was crowned Queen, Princess Elizabeth was around the area when she received news of her father’s passing.
-The wooden spot where she had her lunch still remains standing.
+Before she was crowned Queen, Princess Elizabeth was in the area when she received news of her father’s passing.
+The wooden spot where she had her lunch remains standing.

 Behind the Falls are some caves, where the Mau Mau fighters would hide from the British.